 LUX* Maldives, South Ari Atoll

-A beautiful and peaceful island hideaway - for families, divers and couples wanting to get away from it all.
+A beautiful and peaceful island hideaway - ideal for families, divers and couples wanting to get away from it all.

 Makunudu, North Male Atoll

 An original Maldives experience and the last of a dying breed - rustic beach simplicity.
 The memory of times gone by.